The idea of traveling solo as a woman over 50 sounds intriguing and tempting but it may also be scary if you’ve never done it before.

 - Go easy if you are drinking alcohol – Getting drunk, especially by yourself, is a good way to get robbed, fall and hurt yourself, or worse.

-- Join a travel Meetup in the location you visit so you can hook up with other travelers who are in the area.
+- Join a travel Meetup for the location you are visiting so you can hook up with other travelers in the area.
 They may have tips or recommendations to share.

-- If you can’t stand the thought of eating alone there are several options.
-Buy food at a grocery store and eat in your room, (this will save you money too) eat in a place that has shared family-style tables or a counter, find a venue that offers locally hosted meals, or take a food tour.
+- If you can’t stand eating alone there are several options.
+Buy food at a grocery store and eat in your room, (this will save you money too) eat in a place with shared family-style tables or a counter, find a venue that offers locally hosted meals, or take a food tour.
 Join group eating experiences with Eatwith or Mamaz Social Food.

 Have fun, because that’s what traveling solo is all about.